wcarhart/willcarh.art/content/projects.md

 tags: calculator

 name: kartracer
-blurb:
+blurb: Simple OpenGL racing game
-about: Simple OpenGL car game
+about: Kartracer was a my final project for my university graphics class.
+It is incredibly basic, utilizing no prebuilt models and only OpenGL primitives, but still has a small array of features.
+It has 3 different car models, a full race track, and a number of various camera views.
 languages: C
 technologies: OpenGL
 img: {{cdn:img/logos/kartracer.png}}
 repo: https://github.com/wcarhart/kartracer
 link:
-demo:
+demo: false
 latest_version:
 published: 2016
 status: archived